DecisioNaut/2022-12_AoC/README.md

 ***Confessions***
 - In day 12, my own algo was just *waaaay* to unperformant.
 So, I cheated a bit by watching a YouTube Video, learning that the Dijkstra algorithm is just build for that problem.
 However, I did not look at the code, but looked it up on wikipedia and implemented it by myself.
+- In day 21, part 2, I quickly searched the value manually (instead of implementing a gradient decent)